How Can Talk Therapy Improve Mental Health

 • Interpersonal therapy

-• Psychoanalysis and psychodynamic psychotherapy
+• Psychoanalysis and psychodynamic therapy

 Behavioral therapy

 Behavioral therapy is one form of talk therapy that focuses on addressing and reducing unwanted or unhelpful behavioral patterns that can contribute to mental health issues.
 Classical conditioning, also known as associative learning, is often addressed in behavior therapy.
-Some forms of substance abuse therapy fall under the umbrella of behavioral therapy, as addiction can involve a variety of unhealthy behavior patterns.
+Some forms of substance use therapy fall under the umbrella of behavioral therapy, as addiction can involve a variety of unhealthy behavior patterns.

 Cognitive therapy